How to prevent condensation on windows, according to experts: 8 easy solutions

 As condensation is formed when temperatures outside are considerably lower than inside, it's sensible to keep thermostats at an even low setting and avoid temperature fluctuation.

-Tony Adams, boiler and heating expert, and spokesperson for Village Heating, told the Express newspaper, that he recommended keeping the heating between 15C and 17C, rather than turning it on much higher.
+Tony Adams, boiler and heating expert, and spokesperson for Village Heating, told the Express newspaper that he recommended keeping the heating between 15C and 17C, rather than turning it on much higher.

-Tony explained, “This allows your home to reach a constant temperature, which stops water forming on windows".
+Tony explained, “This allows your home to reach a constant temperature, which stops water from forming on windows".

 Does putting the heating on stop condensation on windows?